turingschool-examples/whats_going_on_with_cors/README.md

 * What are some tools you can use to ensure each person understands the requirements of a given project?
 * Are there any technical vocab words that you don't understand?
 If so, try to help each other understand the meaning of those words.
 * How could you get the app to display one of the other messages found in `seeds.rb`?
-* What’s the difference between a database and an API?
-Is there an analogy that can help describe this?
-* What are frustrations that BE developers might experience when working with FE developers (for example, building an API/database based on specific requests from the FE team)?
+* What are frustrations that BE developers might experience when working with FE developers that might work on a different team (for example, building an API/database based on specific requests from the FE team)?
 * What are frustrations that FE developers might experience when using technology built by BE developers (for example, accessing an API)?
-* What are some similarities between React and Rails?